TUB-Control/PaPI/papi/manual/4_plugin_design.rst

 -  ``visual_template.py`` - template for the development of visual
    Plugins.

 The plugins are written in python 3.4.
-For the development you can use this tools:
+For the development we recommend to use on these tools:

-   - Editor with syntax highlighting
+   - Any editor with syntax highlighting (e.g. gedit, atom)
    - PyCharm

-... create a Block
+... create Blocks
 ~~~~~~~~~~~~~~~~~~

 Blocks are used to collect all signals created by the same source.
 An